danieldaug/Perceptron/README.md

 prompter class: deals with user interface and performing certain operations based on the user's choice<br>
 testsample.txt files: example input file for a perceptron with previously trained weights to test whether it recognized certain inputs.
 HNI being a high level of noise, meaning many 'pixels' of the letter that it is supposed to represent are flipped.
 MNI being medium and LNI being low.<br>
-trainingsamples.txt: the example input file that we used with the specific letter matrices that we would like our perceptron to classify through weight training<br>
+fixedTestSample.txt: other example input file with random inputs specified in the file trainingsamples.txt: the example input file that we used with the specific letter matrices that we would like our perceptron to classify through weight training<br>
 out.txt: example of the output file produced when running the perceptron through testing with an input file